vincentchimene/alx-low_level_programming/0x14-bit_manipulation/README.md

 a function that converts a binary number to an unsigned int.

 1. 1
-a function that prints the binary representation of a number.
+A function that prints the binary representation of a number.

 2. 10
 a function that returns the value of a bit at a given index.